score-json/json/TSF/trustable/no-json-faults/NJF-06.5.2.md

     Erikhu1: 1.0
 ---

-If the service does not accept any value candidate as singleton, then the service does not accept the object candidate.
+If the service provided by nlohmann/json does not accept any value candidate as singleton, then the service does not accept the object candidate.

-sab